ifm/ifm3d-ros/README.md

 $ roslaunch ifm3d nodelet.launch __ns:=ifm3d
 ```

-Regardless of which command line you used from above, the launch file(s)
-encapsulate several features:
+Regardless of which command line you used from above, the launch file(s) encapsulate several features:

-1. It exposes some of the `camera_nodelet` parameters as command-line arguments
-   for ease of runtime configuration.
+1. It exposes some of the `camera_nodelet` parameters as command-line arguments for ease of runtime configuration.
-2. It instantiates a nodelet manager which the `camera_nodelet` will be loaded
+2. It instantiates a nodelet manager which the `camera_nodelet` will be loaded into.
-   into.
 3. It launches the camera nodelet itself.
-4. It publishes the static transform from the camera's optical frame to a
-   traditional ROS sensor frame as a tf2 `static_transform_publisher`.
+4. It publishes the static transform from the camera's optical frame to a traditional ROS sensor frame as a tf2 `static_transform_publisher`.

-You can either use [this launch file](launch/camera.launch) directly, or, use
-it as a basis for integrating `ifm3d-ros` into your own robot software system.
+You can either use [this [launch file](launch/camera.launch) directly or, use it as a basis for integrating `ifm3d-ros` into your own robot software system.

-We note: due to the change in architecture from a standalone node to a nodelet,
-we have seen one behavior whose solution is not clear to have us provide
-backward compatible behavior with older versions of `ifm3d-ros`.
-Specifically,
-if you plan to run the camera in software triggered mode, you should lanch the
-node as follows:
+We note: due to the change in architecture from a standalone node to a nodelet, we have seen one behavior whose solution is not clear to have us provide backward compatible behavior with older versions of `ifm3d-ros`.
+Specifically, if you plan to run the camera in software-triggered mode, you should launch the node as follows:

 ```
 $ GLOG_minloglevel=3 roslaunch ifm3d camera.launch assume_sw_triggered:=true